Autodesk/aomi/README.md

 ## template

 This action takes at least three arguments - the template source, a destination file, and a list of Vault paths.
 Secrets will be included as variables in the template as the full path with forward slashes replaced by underscores.
 As an example, `foo/bar/baz/user` would become `foo_bar_baz_user`.
 The template format used is Jinja2.
 Note that hyphens will be replaced with underscores in variable names.

-# About File Paths

-By default the `Secretfile` is searched for in the current directory.
-All Vault and AWS policy files will be searched for in a directory named `vault` adjacent to the `Secretfile`.
-All files containing secrets referenced from the `Secretfile` will be searched for in an adjacent directory named `.secrets`.

 # Test